 By far the easiest way to install Debian GNU/Linux is from a set of official Debian installation images.
 You can buy a set of CDs/DVDs from a vendor (see the CD vendors page).
 You may also download the installation images from a Debian mirror and make your own set, if you have a fast network connection and a CD/DVD burner (see the Debian CD/DVD page and Debian CD FAQ for detailed instructions).
-If you have such optical installation media, and they are bootable on your machine, you can skip right to Chương 5, Khởi động Hệ thống Cài đặt.
+If you have such optical installation media, and they are bootable on your machine, which is the case on all modern PCs, you can skip right to Chương 5, Khởi động Hệ thống Cài đặt.
 Much effort has been expended to ensure the most-used files are on the first CD and DVD image, so that a basic desktop installation can be done with only the first DVD or - to a limited extent - even with only the first CD image.

 As CDs have a rather limited capacity by today's standards, not all graphical desktop environments are installable with only the first CD; for some desktop environments a CD installation requires either network connectivity during the installation to download the remaining files or additional CDs.

 Also, keep in mind: if the installation media you are using don't contain some packages you need, you can always install those packages afterwards from your running new Debian system (after the installation has finished).
 If you need to know on which installation image to find a specific package, visit https://cdimage-search.debian.org/.